CN3ves/5-/docs/index.md

 And so on, slowly working the barkeeper until he is irresistibly and unquestionably following the player's orders.
 Note how the magical effects are mostly statementing and reinforcing the underlying feelings already present.
 This can be worked over days or months, going back and forwards as spells and social interactions skills will alternatively fail and succeed.

 **skill fatigue**

+**abilities**
+abilitiesa are attached to skills: if an ability fail, it defaults to the base skill for success, but with a drawback

 ### 2.3 Conflict effects
 [top](#table-of-contents)